informatics-isi-edu/atlas-d2k-docs/docs/_docs/3_submitting_data/Submitting-Entries-for-the-Functional-Assay-Handbook.md

 ---
-title: Submitting Entries for the Functional Assay Handbook
+title: Submitting Entries for the Functional Assays Handbook
-permalink: /docs/entries-for-the-functional-assay-handbook/
+permalink: /docs/functional-assay-handbook/
 ---

+The [RBK Consortium](https://www.atlas-d2k.org/rebuildingakidney/) has developed the foundation for a collection of functional assays (with a current focus on physiological assays) that are both:

+- critical for achieving our consortium mission - for glomerular function, tubular function and absorption, AND
+- as transferable as possible for other labs in the consortium.

+You can learn more about this resource here: [Functional Assays Handbook](https://www.atlas-d2k.org/resources/functional-assays/)

+The following are instructions for updating this Handbook.

 ## Requirement: